 Expected Value (EV)

-EV is a really cool metric that is similar in many ways to ezPM, except that the guy who created it ("ElGee") actually uses video to do his stat tracking.
+that is similar in many ways to ezPM, except that the guy who created it ("ElGee") actually .
 That way he can record things like "defensive errors" and "opportunities created".
 It's really neat stuff, and I highly recommend following ElGee's work on it.
 The main issue I have is not with the details of the metric itself, but simply the fact that it's not very high-throughput at this point or repeatable by others, since it's all done by ElGee essentially by hand.
 Of the 1230 games in a season (990 this season), he watches a relatively small sample (as far as I know).
 At any rate, the logic of EV is sound in my opinion.

 This family of stats is so ubiquitous now, I think it deserves its own category.